vimeo/psalm/README.md

 @todo describe how Union types work

-### Property types vs Assignment typehints
+### Property declaration types vs Assignment typehints

-You can use the `/** @var Type */` docblock to annotate both property declarations and to help Psalm understand variable assignment.
+You can use the `/** @var Type */` docblock to annotate both [property declarations](http://php.net/manual/en/language.oop5.properties.php) and to help Psalm understand variable assignment.

-#### Property types
+#### Property declaration types

-You can specify a particular type for a class property in Psalm by using the `@var` declaration:
+You can specify a particular type for a class property declarion in Psalm by using the `@var` declaration:

 ```php
 /** @var string|null */